Privacy and Credit Reporting Policy

 We will only collect sensitive information (e.g. information about your ethnicity, health or biometric information) with your consent or when permissible under Australian law.

-Where reasonable and practicable to do so, we will generally collect your personal information directly from you – this may be over the telephone, by email, over the internet, by email or fax, in person or by completion of a form (such as an application form).
+Where reasonable and practicable to do so, we will generally collect your personal information directly from you or from keeping records of your interactions with us – this may be over the telephone, by email, over the internet, by email or fax, in person or by completion of a form (such as an application form).

 Otherwise, generally speaking, we collect information from employers, other financiers, contractors, suppliers, brokers, introducers, agents, service providers, public sources and others where necessary.
 For example, we may collect information about you from: